-Contribution ID : 26 Type : not specified
+Contribution ID : 26

 "Computers?
 They are useless."
 On the importance of a computational simulation

 Computational simulation is an integral part of any research on life science.
 It gives a powerful tool to build a realistic model, investigate it in detail and analyze experimental observations, and therefore, is widely used in systems biology and life sciences.